 move over, rubicon

 Sometimes, car manufacturers still manage to surprise us.
-This week, Jeep added a new Rubicon Recon trim for the Wrangler by quietly debuting it on the configurator on its website.
+Recently, Jeep added a new Rubicon Recon trim for the Wrangler by quietly debuting it on the configurator on its website.
 It’s a new, more-badass off-roading trim that further enhances the offerings from the Wrangler Rubicon.

 With a starting price of $46,380 for the four-door Unlimited version, it starts at more than $4,000 above the standard Rubicon — making it the new top-of-the-line trim for the Jeep Wrangler.